 To CIBC Inc.:

-In connection with your subscription for of beneficial ownership interest in Bali Trust, a Delaware business trust (the ATrust@), please complete, sign and return the following enclosed documents:
+In connection with your subscription for certificates a certificate of beneficial ownership interest in Bali Trust, a Delaware business trust (the ATrust@), please complete, sign and return the following enclosed documents:

 1. SUBSCRIPTION AGREEMENT.
 Sign ASignature Page@.